 To ensure that repairs are completed satisfactorily, and at a fair price, Zurich have an approved repairer network – that has nationwide databases of trusted and approved repairers.

 Using the Zurich approved repairer network, we are able to steer clients towards bodyshops that have the correct certificates and audit processes.

 According to Zurich Head of claims relationship management, Paul Dixon: “One of the most convincing reasons for appointing an approved repairer is the cost savings that can be made.”

 Traditionally, it’s been the perception that it is cheaper to appoint a small local garage than employ an approved repairer.
 As Paul explains, while it may be possible to find cheaper labour costs, this could prove to be a false economy.

-“The labour rate might sometimes be cheaper at local garages, but without the economies of scale that Nationwide benefits from, parts will tend to be much more expensive.”
+“The labour rate might sometimes be cheaper at local garages, but without the economies of scale that a nationwide approved repairer network benefits from, parts will tend to be much more expensive.”

 By selecting an approved mechanic or bodywork repairer rather than a local garage or body shop, recovery and repairs can also take place close to where an accident or breakdown occurs.

 With research showing that the number of body shops in the UK dropped by a third between 2005 and 2015, and predictions that this number could shrink by another 9% to just 3,000 by 2020, this is increasingly important.

 It is also important that if a vehicle cannot be put back on the road quickly, there is a suitable alternative.
 Paul explains: “If a customer’s van has been damaged, a Renault Clio is no good as a replacement.”
 Our approved repairer network gives customers access to a database of trusted and approved repairers.